-12. Perform medium changes as needed using mTeSR[TM] Plus and visually assess cultures to monitor growth until the next passaging time.
+12. Perform medium changes as needed using mTeSRTM Plus and visually assess cultures to monitor growth until the next passaging time.
 Medium can be changed daily or every other day.
 To skip two consecutive days of feeding, add twice the volume of medium.

 Figure 4.
 Effect of Gentle Cell Dissociation Reagent on Human ES Cells Cultured on Corning® Matrigel® in mTeSRTM Plus.
 Human ES cells (H1) at different timepoints during incubation with Gentle Cell Dissociation Reagent.
-Magnifications were 20X and 100X.
+Images were taken using 20X and 100X magnifications.
 After the recommended incubation time (in this case, 8 - 10 minutes), gaps are beginning to appear between cells located on the edges of the colonies.
 At earlier timepoints the colonies are not sufficiently dissociated, whereas at later timepoints the colonies are excessively dissociated and may break up into unwanted single cells upon scraping.

-Note: The incubation time may vary when using different cell lines or other non-enzymatic cell passaging reagents; dissociation should be monitored under the microscope until the optimal time is determined based on appearance.
+Note that the incubation time may vary when using different cell lines or other non-enzymatic cell passaging reagents, therefore dissociation should be monitored under the microscope until the optimal time is determined based on appearance.